jaksm/home-expert/docs/CODEGEN_SETUP.md

 ### 1. Setup Apollo GraphQL extension (VSCode)

+This extension makes VSCode TS Server **really slow** so think about do you really need it?
+Basically it gives you great autocomplete + syntax highlighting + comments when writing `.graphql` files but all of this is present in graphiql at `http://localhost:4001/graphql` or Apollo Client Devtools extension so installing it might be an overkill.

 All we need to do here is to create `apollo.config.js` file inside project root folder and paste this config in:

 ```js